 Singapore is one of the top working environments in the world.
 All thanks to its favorable working conditions, thriving economy, and stable political system.

 Nevertheless, there are certain unique traits to Singapore’s work culture.
-Mainly because of the ethnic diversity and the Asian-rooted nature within the country.
+Mainly because of the ethnic diversity and the Asian-rooted nature of the country.

 If you’re planning to start a business or a career in Singapore, looking into its work culture is always necessary.

 This is to avoid culture shock and help you quickly get familiar with the dynamic climate and talented workforce in Singapore.

 More and more global businesses have made their way to Singapore and put a great amount of investment into this beautiful country.
 For that reason, the work culture of Singapore has gradually become a mixture between the East and the West.

 Typically, there’re 4.03 million Singapore residents, including citizens and permanent residents as of 2021.
 This accounts for more than 70% of the population.
 The Singapore non-residents take up the rest 30%, approximately 1.45 million.

 The growing number of global businesses has also shaped Singapore into a highly competitive environment.
 As such, it’s crucial that you learn and understand Singapore’s work culture, whether you’re a business owner or an employee.

 Singapore is a multi-radical and multi-cultural country.
 The majority of its citizen population is Chinese (76.2% ), Malaysian (15%), and Indian (7.4%).